 “To let the editor grow until it reaches a maximum height, and scroll from that point on, use

-instead of height in a setup like the one above.”
+max-heightinstead of height in a setup like the one above.”

-, which holds the Codemirror instance, expands with the help of CSS style flex: 1
+In CSS Flexbox layout, there’s no max-height, the container div, which holds the Codemirror instance, expands with the help of CSS style flex: 1.

-to be absolutely positioned and glue its edges to the parent .cm-editor
+I could only achieve it via flexbox and setting .cm-scroller to be absolutely positioned and glue its edges to the parent .cm-editor container:

 .cm-editor {